-Your computer is equipped with a Jog DialTM (1).
+Your computer is equipped with a Jog DialTM (1) between the right and left touchpad buttons of your computer.
 You can turn (2) and press (3) the Jog DialTM to scroll the window, select software, adjust the internal speaker volume, and so on.